Energy Use & Climate Change

 - Flywheel technology that eliminates the need for batteries in uninterruptable power systems

-- Cold aisle containment that increases temperature regulation control for high-density equipment
+- Hot and cold aisle containment that increases temperature regulation control for high-density equipment

 Our India COE has continued to drive energy efficiencies throughout the facility.
-The process started in 2008, when the lab began a Weekend Shutdown Program initiative to reduce its carbon footprint by turning off unnecessary servers.
-The initiative has reduced power consumption by 10 to 15 percent since it was implemented.
+The process started in 2008, when the lab began a weekend shutdown program initiative to reduce its carbon footprint by turning off unnecessary servers when not in use.